caltechlibrary/t2t3_dataset_web_apps/about.md

   - web components
   - presentation

-date_released: 2025-06-04
+date_released: 2025-06-12
 ---

 About this software
 ===================

-## t2t3_dataset_web_apps 0.0.3
+## t2t3_dataset_web_apps 0.0.4

 First draft of T2T3 workshop for using Dataset and CL Web Components to build web applications.

-Merged in CSVTextarea example to htdocs/edit_recipe.html, htdocs/modules/utils.js.

-Let&#x27;s of copyedits since last release.
+It is being presented to the DLD development group via Zoom, 2025-06-12.

 ### Authors